defiprime/defiprime1/collections/_airdrops/StakeStone.md

 - Join [this link](https://app.stakestone.io/u/vault/detail/bera?r=174B6).
 - Deposit ETH, STONE, or wETH into Berachain Vault to earn Bera wave points and possible Stakestone airdrop.
 - We suggest deposit of at least 1ETH worth of assets.
+- Note that withdrawal of deposits not available at the time, but coming soon.